Georgia Sex Offender Laws

 Georgia sex offender laws are serious business.
 Don’t gamble on your future, especially if you’ve been wrongly accused for a crime you did not commit.
 Contact an experienced lawyer as soon as you can for a free initial case review and to explore your legal rights and your possible case.

 O.C.G.A.
-16-12-100.2(d)
+16-12-100.2(D)

-Under Georgia’s Computer or Digital Pornography and Child Exploitation Prevention Act of 2007, it’s also a crime for a individual to use an internet service (for example, a chat room, instant message, or email accounts ) or a digital device (like a computer, smart phone, or flash drive) to lure or solicit a child below the age of 16 (or someone the suspect believes is a child) to take part in any prohibited sexual activity, like child molestation.
-If you recall from the previous section, this is the exact scenario that law enforcement has used to entangle individuals in stings across Georgia.
+Under Georgia’s Computer or Digital Pornography and Child Exploitation Prevention Act of 2007, it’s also a crime for an individual to use an internet service (for example, a chat room, instant message, or email account) or a digital device (like a computer, smartphone, or flash drive) to lure or solicit a child below the age of 16 (or someone the suspect believes is a child) to take part in any prohibited sexual activity, like child molestation.

-By way of instance, someone who through email invites an undercover officer posing as a 15-year-old kid to arrive at the defendant’s house and participate in sexual activity may be convicted of online enticement.
-An important note here is that no actual sexual activity has to take place between a child and the adult individual in Georgia, it’s simply the implication that will result in a criminal charge.
+By way of instance, someone who, through email, invites an undercover officer posing as a 15-year-old kid to arrive at the defendant’s house and participate in sexual activity may be convicted of online enticement.

 Here is the actual text of O.C.G.A.
-16-12-100.2(d)
+16-12-100.2(d):

-It shall be unlawful for any person intentionally or willfully to utilize a computer on-line service or Internet service, including but not limited to a local bulletin board service, Internet chat room, e-mail, online messaging service, or other electronic device, to seduce, solicit, lure, or entice, or attempt to seduce, solicit, lure, or entice a child or another person believed by such person to be a child to commit any illegal act described in Code Section 16-6-2, relating to the offense of sodomy or aggravated sodomy; Code Section 16-6-4, relating to the offense of child molestation or aggravated child molestation; Code Section 16-6-5, relating to the offense of enticing a child for indecent purposes; or Code Section 16-6-8, relating to the offense of public indecency or to engage in any conduct that by its nature is an unlawful sexual offense against a child.
+It shall be unlawful for any person intentionally or willfully to utilize a computer online service or Internet service, including but not limited to a local bulletin board service, Internet chat room, e-mail, online messaging service, or other electronic device, to seduce, solicit, lure, or entice, or attempt to seduce, solicit, lure, or entice a child or another person believed by such person to be a child to commit any illegal act described in Code Section 16-6-2, relating to the offense of sodomy or aggravated sodomy; Code Section 16-6-4, relating to the offense of child molestation or aggravated child molestation; Code Section 16-6-5, relating to the offense of enticing a child for indecent purposes; or Code Section 16-6-8, relating to the offense of public indecency or to engage in any conduct that by its nature is an unlawful sexual offense against a child.

 If you’ve ever watched an episode of To Catch a Predator, you know a common defense is that “I didn’t actually do anything,” The way the laws are established in Georgia makes that irrelevant.
 Simply showing interest and action is enough to land you in prison.